harry-fuyu/harry-fuyu.github.io/_posts/2020-9-1-Our brain and Neural Networks.md

 $$\mathbf{y} = f(\mathbf{W}^T\mathbf{X})$$

-During training, a lot of matrix multiplication need to be completed (in both forward and backward pass, we will revisit this), and we know that matrix multipication, when done naively, has the complexity of $O(n^3)$.
+During training, a lot of matrix multiplication need to be completed (in both forward and backward pass, we will revisit this), and we know that matrix multipication, when done naively, has the complexity of $O(n^3)$ (the best runtime can be achieved is around $O(n^{2.373})$, with very smart and complecated algorithms).
 This basically means that the time we need to compute the product of two two dimensional square matrix with $n$ rows scales with the cube of $n$, which increments extremely fastly.
 Now imagine that you have one million neurons in a layer and your weight matrix is a million by million!
 The amount of computation is beyond imagination and traditional CPUs simply could not handle these computations.

 Luckily, GPUs, which we used for graphic rendering in games are designed to handle matrix multipications.
 In 2010, with some tricks, we found a way to interface with the GPU, actually training deep learning models on them and accelerating training process significantly.
 Here's a photo of NVIDIA's GPU.
 Up to my knowledge, only NVIDIA's GPUs are compatible with deep learning frameworks.
 (Maybe a good idea to buy NVIDIA's stocks?)
 ![](/images/NVIDIA.png)